All Episodes

 How many redundant laws are we going to have in this country?

-It's it's it's it's amazing.
+It's amazing.

-I I guess we have to write new laws because we don't much mind people violating current laws.
+I guess we have to write new laws because we don't much mind people violating current laws.

 What's going to happen when they just ignore all the new ones?

-Now, a couple things here to illustrate the point uh that we are in the process of moving the chains and winning.
+Now a couple things here to illustrate the point uh, that we are in the process of moving the chains and winning.

-Let me start with Alan Reynolds uh first.
+Let me start with Alan Reynolds first.

 It had to be an accident.

-What is the public policy, Mr. Vice President?
+What is the public policy, mr?

-What's the public policy purpose for doing that in these kinds of numbers?
+Uh, vice president, what's the public policy purpose for doing that in these kinds of numbers?

 Rush answered, no, this is a combination of both.

-They are patently absurd.
+His numbers are just patently absurd.

-He says that nobody could possibly believe legal immigration suddenly going to jump from about a million a year to nearly 11 million.
+He says that nobody could possibly believe legal immigration is suddenly going to jump from about a million a year to nearly 11 million.

-So the 20-year average of 10.9 legal immigrants per year necessarily requires annual immigration much larger than 10.9 million in the future, larger in fact than 25 million a year.
+So the 20-year average of 10.9 legal immigrants per year necessarily requires annual immigration much larger than 10.9 million in the future, larger, in fact, than 25 million a year.

 If the idea of Congress allowing 25 million legal immigrants per year is starting to sound unbelievable, it's because it is.